Trump ‘Went Rogue’ With Recent Charlottesville Comments, ‘Trying To Start A Civil War’

-A number of Republicans and a former US Labor Secretary are calling Donald Trump out for being a bigot and for trying to incite a civil war.
+A number of Republicans and a former U.S. Labor secretary are calling Donald Trump out for being a bigot and for trying to incite a civil war.

-Trump has received criticisms left and right ever since white nationalists and supremacists held a rally in Charlottesville, Virginia last Saturday.
-A former US Labor Secretary has also accused trump of “trying to start a civil war.”
+Trump has received criticisms left and right ever since white nationalists and supremacists held a rally in Charlottesville, Virginia, last Saturday.
+A former U.S. Labor secretary has also accused Trump of “trying to start a civil war.”

 Robert Reich, who served under former Presidents Gerald Ford and Jimmy Carter, claims that Trump is using violence as a “political strategy” and is quietly goading his supporters to start a conflict against everyone else.